Linda Hoyle: Art therapy

-Hoyle received an Honours BA in Psychology in 1975, and a Master's degree in Biomedical Ethics in 1982, both from the University of Western Ontario.
+Hoyle received an Honours BA in psychology in 1975, and a master's degree in Biomedical Ethics in 1982, both from the University of Western Ontario.
 She worked as a therapist in various agencies, and trained in Art Therapy with Irene Dewdney (1914–1999).
 They remained colleagues and co-workers for the rest of Dewdney's life.
 With Dewdney and others, she started The Ontario Art Therapy Association in 1979.
 In 1988 Hoyle was invited to establish the Post Graduate Diploma in Art Therapy at the University of Western Ontario, running the programme and teaching.
 She co-authored, with Dewdney an art therapy textbook, Drawing Out The Self: The Objective Approach in Art Therapy, which was published in 2011, together with an accompanying Web site.

-Personal life

-In 1972 Hoyle married John "Nick" Nicholas, the original bass player with the University of Sussex Jazz Trio.
-Nicholas is a historian of philosophy and science.
-Their daughter, Emily, was born in 1982.